Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

 [There is the difficulty] of isolating in space a sound that one would like to study in relation to others that exist at the same time.
 It is impossible for us to “zoom in” on a sound when others resonate simultaneously with a similar force. […] [T]here is no sonic frame for sounds.⁸

 As a consequence of these explorations for over ten years, Coppice’s most recent works convolute the question of sonic objectification into one of creative self-reflexivity in a logic of mediation perhaps most common in visual than auditory cultures.
 As an artistic and not a scientific or academic proposal, Coppice’s self-reflexivity expresses its own sonic thinking, and this document is proposed to guide approaches toward those works and thinking through them.
-Thus this document is also an annex to Coppice’s retrospective audio paper Stewardship to Obsolescence and Preservation: Listening to Specimen Music through Yerkes Observatory’s Refractor and Reflector Telescopes (2021),⁹ which presents many of these ideas and questions in poetics of a speculative sonic frame.
+Thus this document is also an annex to Coppice’s retrospective audio paper Stewardship to Obsolescence and Preservation: Listening to Specimen Music through Yerkes Observatory’s Refractor and Reflector Telescopes (2021),⁹ which poeticizes these concerns and questions within a speculative sonic frame.

-What Coppice refers to by ‘operations’ are the negotiations between composing for live and fixed contexts, ephemeral in-situ listening at performances (concerts or installations) and technologically-fixed and repeatable effects that are available for ongoing recontextualization.
-These operations display different strategies in objectifying sound, and designing its intersection across different media and spaces, whether actual, simulated, or both.
+What Coppice refers to by ‘operations’ are the negotiations between composing for live and fixed contexts, ephemeral in-situ listening at performances (concerts or installations) and technologically-fixed and repeatable effects that are available for ongoing recontextualization (the playing back of recordings).
+Coppice’s operations display different strategies in objectifying sound, and designing its auditory intersections across different media and spaces that may be actual, simulated, or both.

 Sound designer Rob Bridgett describes an ambiguous aural image as a deliberate disorientation device in film sound and sound art, whose signification is called into question.¹¹ In respect to such ambiguity inherent in acousmatic sound, experimental music, and to some extent in the auditory dimension experienced everyday, this study is not meant to be exhaustive or fully revelatory of a music that is meant to be as rich and stimulating as it is disorienting and challenging.
 Rather, it seeks to guide the perception of its intentionalities in being conceived materially, technically, conceptually, and perceptually, acknowledging nuances in ambiguity.

-The first section, Specimens and Specimen Music, describes arrangements of early live works into recorded productions, and in turn, ways in which sound, objectified, is material for spatial configurations in live settings.
+The first section, Specimens and Specimen Music, describes arrangements of early live works into recorded productions, and in turn, ways in which objectified sound is material for spatial configurations in live settings.

-The second section, Shifting Vantage Points and Speculative Vanishing Points, describes two works that allude to a shifting listening perspective of music in face of fixed sound.
-In one of those works, changes in listening perspective are passively evoked through audio mixing effects, while in the other, changes in listening perspective are choices that a listener can make by engaging with the work, whose custom software offers layers of music to be navigated through as they progress in time.
+The second section, Shifting Vantage Points and Speculative Vanishing Points, describes two works that allude to a shifting listening perspective of music in face of fixed (recorded) sound.
+In one of those works, changes in listening perspective are passively evoked through audio mixing effects, while in the other, changes in listening perspective are choices that a listener can make by engaging with the work.

 The third section, Multi-sidedness and Turning, details how some compositions address the cassette tape on which they are published as an artistic medium, proposing music as an object to be literally turned, and metaphorically considered from different sides as if an object, in relation to the media object that holds it.